Growth Mindset 1

 Why it’s important: Knowledge is power.

-Knowledge allows us to complete necessary tasks in school, work, and life.
-If we give in to limiting beliefs, we won’t try new things or learn new things.
+Knowledge helps us complete important tasks in school, work, and everyday life.
+When we hold limiting beliefs, we are less likely to try new things or continue learning.

 Primer Questions